monarch-initiative/monarch-legacy/CONTRIBUTING.md

 The easiest way to fork the `monarch-app` repository is via the GitHub web interface:

-- Ensure you are logged into GitHub as your GitHub user.
+- Ensure you are logged into GitHub.
 - Navigate to the monarch-app shared repo at [https://github.com/monarch-initiative/monarch-app](https://github.com/monarch-initiative/monarch-app).
 - Notice the 'Fork' button in the upper right corner.
 It has a number to the right of the button.
 ![](docs/images/githubForkButton.png)
 - Click the Fork button.
-The resulting behavior will depend upon whether your GitHub user is a member of a GitHub organization.
-If not a member of an organization, then the fork operation will be performed and the forked repo will be created in the user's account.
+The resulting behavior will depend upon whether your GitHub account is a member of a GitHub organization.
+If not a member of an organization, then the fork operation will be performed and the forked repo will be created in your account.
-- If your user is a member of an organization (e.g., monarch-initiative or acme-incorporated), then GitHub will present a dialog for the user to choose where to place the forked repo.
-The user should click on the icon corresponding to their username.
+- If you are a member of an organization (e.g., monarch-initiative or acme-incorporated), then GitHub will present a dialog to allow you to choose where to place the forked repo.
+Click on the icon corresponding to your username.
 ![](docs/images/githubForkTarget.png)
 - *If you accidentally click the number, you will be on the Network Graphs page and should go back.*